JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 *Florian Atteneder*

-Enabling relocation of cache files, together with other improvements coming in v1.11, paves the way for Pkg.jl to serve cache files in the future.
+Enabling relocation of cache files, together with other improvements coming in v1.11, will help Pkg.jl to serve cache files in the future.

 To automatically enable relocatability follow [Pkg.jl's Best Practices](https://pkgdocs.julialang.org/v1/creating-packages/#Best-Practices), i.e.
 do not assume that your package code ends up in a writeable or stable location.